Home / Sponsor Licence Revocation and Reinstatement Support

 Because that is how many distressed employers search, but the page should explain honestly that true reinstatement is limited and that the realistic route is often urgent challenge analysis or reapplication planning.

-UK Skilled Worker Sponsor License for Employers
+Skilled Worker Sponsor Licence Application